How To Earn Your Pediatric Nursing Certification

 Each has an exam, requirements for recertification, and exam eligibility criteria.

-Pediatric Nursing Certification Differences: CPN, RN-BC, RNC-NIC, CCRN
+Pediatric Nursing Certification Differences: CPN, PED-BC, RNC-NIC, CCRN

-While most pediatric nurses are eligible to sit for the RN-BC and CPN, the (CPN) seems to be favored for a variety of reasons.
-A few of the main reasons include:
+While most pediatric nurses are eligible to sit for the PED-BC and CPN, the CPN is generally favored for several reasons, including:

-- CPN is endorsed by the Society of Pediatric Nurses (SPN) while the RN-BC is not
+- CPN is endorsed by the Society of Pediatric Nurses (SPN), while the PED-BC is not

 - CPN has created the Institute of Pediatric Nursing to encourage students to choose pediatrics